-1. This scope is more portable then an 8″ tube, I have a small two door car and would not have been able to fit an 8’’ tube in in the trunk and only in the passenger seat, the scope at 5” is great portable telescope and also one of our favourite portable telescope, given the great viewing experience it gives and at just 25 lbs assembled, it makes it effortless getting it out on those clear night skies.
+- 1. This scope is more portable than an 8″ tube, I have a small two door car and would not have been able to fit an 8’’ tube in the trunk and only in the passenger seat, the scope at 5” is great portable telescope and also one of our favourite portable telescope, given the great viewing experience it gives and at just 25 lbs assembled, it makes it effortless getting it out on those clear night skies.
 With some practice you get this telescope out the box and assembled in under 30 minutes!

-2. This scope is on an Equatorial Mount which essential if you wish to take long exposure astrophotography or wanted to have the telescope track objects in the sky without having to continually adjust.
+- 2. This scope is on an Equatorial Mount which essential if you wish to take long exposure astrophotography or wanted to have the telescope track objects in the sky without having to continually adjust.
 You will be amazed at how quickly objects will move out of view, give it a few minutes and your object will disappear, hence why we picked Celestron 22097 NexStar 127 with its Go To function as a key deciding factor, but the Equatorial Mount does a good job here and you won’t be disappointed

-4. This scope does a little bit of everything well enough and can let you grow or dabble into different areas without having to purchase another scope or added features.
+- 4. This scope does a little bit of everything well enough and can let you grow or dabble into different areas without having to purchase another scope or added features.
 At most, we recommended the need for two accessories.
 A Orion Shorty 1.25″ 2x Barlow Lens to help with magnification ( The long tube version of this scope Orion SpaceProbe 130 EQ Reflector has a longer focal point as well as the Dobsonian reflectors which gets your more magnification for the same eyepiece) and a camera mount/accessories for taking photos to capture those magical moments.

 This telescope is wonderful and is versatile.
 It is a bright scope with a wide field of view.
-It is on a equatorial mount which if you plan on growing into the hobby you will want to learn how to use.
+It is on an equatorial mount which if you plan on growing into the hobby you will want to learn how to use.
 If you want to try astrophotography you have everything basically ready to start other than a mount for your camera.
 You can adjust the magnification to get very high power with a simple eyepiece upgrade to match other longer focal length scopes.
 It is portable, if you can take the tube and tripod/mount/counterweight apart before traveling and which is easy and quick to assemble once you get the hang out it.
 Overall this is a well-made scope with options to grow into and can give you some flexibility.

 The squat 150mm Schmidt-Cassegrain tube is connected to a speedy, sturdy GoTo mount, with a handset that can take you straight to over 40,000 different celestial objects.
 High transmission lens coatings is applied ensures impressive views of the moon, cloud bands around Jupiter and a good range of deep-sky objects, with the supplied 25mm.
-It does also have the option for you buddying astrophotography’s out there as you can Fit a DSLR to the optional digital camera adaptor, but II have to say it is not ideal for astrophotography, as it is an Altitude/Azimuth (ALT/AZ) telescope and BOTH motors must run at the same time to track an object, which is not as precise as a German Equatorial Mount (GEM) where only one motor has to run to track an object.
-GEM’s require polar alignment, which is a bit complex for the beginner getting into astrophotography, personally if your getting in to astrophotography, go with ..
+It does also have the option for you budding astrophotographers out there as you can Fit a DSLR to the optional digital camera adaptor, but II have to say it is not ideal for astrophotography, as it is an Altitude/Azimuth (ALT/AZ) telescope and BOTH motors must run at the same time to track an object, which is not as precise as a German Equatorial Mount (GEM) where only one motor has to run to track an object.
+GEM’s require polar alignment, which is a bit complex for the beginner getting into astrophotography, personally if your getting into astrophotography, go with ..

-At 8” and over 30lbs it is not the most portable telescope for stargazer with a smaller car like myself, that is not to say that it is not portable at 8” and 30lbs it still doable and if you have bigger car or van you won’t have issue here.
+At 8” and over 30lbs it is not the most portable telescope for stargazer with a smaller car like myself, that is not to say that it is not portable at 8” and 30lbs it still doable and if you have bigger car or van you won’t have an issue here.

 Some accessories which come with this telescope such as the finder scope is too small to get the best of this telescope, strongly recommend that you buy a 2″ diagonal and eyepiece setup.
 Again, the scope, out of the box, only comes with a single 25MM 1.25″ eyepiece, which has a narrow field of view and not enough magnification to really enjoy your first astonishing views that get you hooked on astronomy, like looking at Saturn and seeing the gaps in the rings.
-Celestron sells a kit that has a diagonal, 2X Barlow Lens and three 2″ eyepieces (Kit #94305 – $300.00).
+Celestron sells a kit that has a diagonal, 2X Barlow Lens and three 2″ eyepieces.
 You can buy that for starters to get you going with 2″ eyepieces at the lowest cost.

 The sharpness and clarity of viewing object is where this telescope shines you’ll be in awe as you view the rings of Saturn, clearly make out Jupiter.
 It will blow your mind if you’ve never seen those planets with your own eyes.
 The scope is good for beginners, as it can be set-up in about 10 minutes, and aligns easily by pointing to three bright objects in the sky.
-It is the ultimate “grab-n-go” telescope if you have a higher budget
+It is the ultimate “grab-n-go” telescope if you have a higher budget.